Daryes/ansimulator/README.md

 Both Debian and Rocky Linux official images will be used and retrieved from dockerhub.
 When the images have been created, using this step is not required anymore.

+To alleviate any trouble for accessing the directories, the ansible user in the containers will reuse the owner UID of the Makefile directory.
+As such, it is not recommended to have Root as the owner of the ansimulator files.

 ### Starting the simulator and common usage